 This becomes important once you have considered other factors and have realized that you may need education.
-In this case, if you do not have enough resources to get educated in that area, you can decide to volunteer long term.
+In this case, if you do not have enough resources to get educated in that area, you can decide to volunteer long-term.

 Disclaimer: Someone once told me that it worked for her, but I have personally never tried it.
 So you want to know what she did, right?

-She sent out a couple of letters to different companies and told them that she will be willing to work for free to gain experience and that all she wanted was a plate of lunch every day.
+She sent out a couple of letters to different companies and told them that she would be willing to work for free to gain experience and that all she wanted was a plate of lunch every day.
 She eventually got that opportunity.

 I know that sounds quite tricky, but hey, it is called determination!
 A friend once told me: “…it will be your story to tell…” If that will help you get to your expected destination, then why not?